 Nova Exchange Fees

 This trading platform doesn’t charge different fees between the takers and the makers.
 Their fee model is instead something we call a “flat fee model”.
 Nova Exchange’s flat trading fee is set at 0.20%.
 For investors who prefer to pick-up existing orders from the order book, this might be an attractive trading fee model.
 0.20% is also in line with the industry average (the industry average is arguably around 0.25%).

 Nova Exchange Withdrawal fees

 There are exchanges out there that charge low trading fees and then hit you with high withdrawal fees.
 Because once you’re in, you can’t get out without paying withdrawal fees.
-Nova Exchange, however, is on the totally opposite sideo f the spectrum.
+This exchange, however, is on the totally opposite side of the spectrum.
 They only charge the network fees when you execute a transaction.
 The global industry BTC-withdrawal fee is 0.000812 BTC per withdrawal.
 The network fees vary from day to day but are roughly 15-20% of the global industry BTC-withdrawal fee.
 Accordingly, also the withdrawal fee model at this exchange is competitive.

 Nova Exchange Security

-Nova Exchange’s security score is B-, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
+The security score of this particular trading venue is B-, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
 This is far above average when it comes to top crypto exchanges.
 The security score is even more impressive considering that a majority of all cryptocurrency exchanges in our Cryptocurrency Exchange List only receive an F-score in the Observatory-test.